SecretNest/ImageStore/doc/type/ImageStoreFolder.md

 # Compare Image With
 The scope of the target files to be compared with for each file located in this folder.

+*Note: This is only applied while comparing image hashing result, not file hashing result (Sha1).
+Same file comparing will never use this setting.*

+*Note: After enlarging the scope, similar file records need to be [reset](../cmdlet/SimilarFile/ResetSimilarFile.md), or no additional comparing will be processed with the files affected.*

 Enum: SecretNest.ImageStore.Folder.CompareImageWith

 |Element|Value|Description|